BunnyNabbit/voxel-telephone/astro-website/src/help/es/building/cmd-animation.md

 ---
 title: "/animation"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The /animation command provides a basic tool for exploiting a visual illusion of motion."
+summary: "Provides a basic tool for exploiting a visual illusion of motion."
 ---

 # /animation